SmartDataProjects/pop/README.rst

 pop allows to define namespaces using regular expressions.
 When file usage is recorded, the accessed file names are analyzed and namespaces are generated automatically according to the given patterns and stored in the database.
 The recorded namespaces are kept and changing namespaces during the operations need to be carefully tested to avoid clashes that can occur.

-So keep it saimple and think :-)
+So keep it simple and think :-)

 Implementation
 --------------